nodejs/node/doc/api/readline.md

 }
 ```

-The `completer` function can also returns a {Promise}, or be asynchronous:
+The `completer` function can also return a {Promise}, or be asynchronous:

 ```js
 async function completer(linePartial) {